-Coffee courses are an easy way to learn new ideas for using technology in your teaching.
-Each coffee course will cover a new topic in education technology, teaching online, digital tools, pedagogy, or trends in technology.
+ANU Coffee Courses are an easy way to learn new ideas for using technology in your teaching.
+Each Coffee Course will cover a new topic in education technology, teaching online, digital tools, pedagogy, or trends in technology.
 It is equivalent to a one- or two-hour face-to-face training session, but is done at your own pace from your own desk.

-If you would like recognition on your employment record for completing the course, you can register for the session on HORUS prior to the course starting (available for ANU staff only).
+If you would like recognition on your employment record for completing coffee course, you can register for the Technology-Enhanced Learning in Higher Education Certificate session on (available for ANU staff only).

 Ideas and feedback welcome

 We are open to suggestions based on your interests or needs – please just share your ideas in a comment on a blog post or email firstname.lastname@example.org

 We are grateful to Sarah Thorneycroft from the University of New England for developing the concept of coffee courses.
 We hope we can do it justice!